Thebestvic07/BOMR_Project/README.md

 ## Kalman Filter
 The Kalman filter function implement an EKF that estimates the current state.
-For this it uses the camera & motor speed measurement, the motor input and the previous state.
-It returns the new a posteriori motor speed estimation and the new a posteriori position estimation.
+For this it uses the camera & motor speed measurement, the motor input, the previous state and the dynamical model.

 ## Global Navigation
 The visualization includes creating plots to display the environment, A* algorithm progress, and the final path.
 Obstacles are shown in red, free cells in white, the start position in green, the goal position in purple, and the path in blue.